H-1B Visa Stamping in India: Appointments, Process, Latest News

 What is H-1B Visa Stamping?

-To qualify for H-1B stamping in India, the United States Citizenship and Immigration Services (USCIS) must first approve your H-1B visa petition (I-129) filed by the sponsoring employer.
+To qualify for H-1B stamping in India, the United States Citizenship and Immigration Services (USCIS) must first approve the H-1B visa petition (I-129) filed by the sponsoring employer.

 Once your petition is approved, professionals from India are eligible to move forward with the H-1B stamping process at the U.S. Embassy or Consulate in India.